-Total T is the combination of the three types T-hormones floating in your body at the time of testing.
+Total T is the combination of the three types of T-hormones floating in your body at the time of testing.
 It is measured in nanograms per deciliter (ng/dl).
 Free testosterone is the amount of free testosterone floating in the body.
 This is measured in picograms per milliliter.
 Free T usually makes a small percentage of your total T, thus the reason why it is ignored most times when measuring your T levels.

 Different labs for testing hormone levels have their own reference range for testosterone.
 But averagely the normal T-level is estimated to range between 280 and 1100 ng/dl according to University of Rochester Medical Center.
 Anything below 280 is considered low T and we have elaborated the consequences above.

-Whatever said, critically looking at the figures and observing your levels, it may not feel right for you.
+Whatever said, critically looking at the figures and observing your levels, may not feel right for you.
 For instance, if you are aged 30 and your T level is equal to that of an 80-year-old and diabetic granny, you will not be ok irrespective of the fact that it may be within the reference range.

 T levels typically start declining by 1% per year after age of 30.
 While this true, it would be ideal to keep your T levels at the optimum.
-It won’t be fare if you are 30 and your T-level is already at 350, the same as that of an adult in his 70s.
+It won’t be fair if you are 30 and your T-level is already at 350, the same as that of an adult in his 70s.
 I hope you get the point.
 It is always good to ensure that your T levels match up with the average level for men your age.